nlml/nlml.github.io/_posts/2017-09-18-in-raw-numpy-t-sne.md

 ## Final thoughts

-Overall, the results look a tad lacklustre as, for simplicity, I've omitted a number of optimisation details from the original t-SNE paper (plus I used only 500 data points and barely tuned the hyperparams).
+Overall, the results look a tad lacklustre as, for simplicity, I've omitted a number of optimisation details from the original t-SNE paper (plus I used only 500 data points and barely tuned the hyperparameters).

 Still, this exercise really helped me to properly understand how t-SNE works.
 I hope it had a similar effect for you.